dbsb-juntendo/descSPIM/README.md

 ・Primary means of imaging transparency samples with SPIM

-・Visualization of cell populations or other structures (blood vessels, plaques) and sub-cellular structures (e.g. cell nuclei) in giant tissues (e.g. mouse half-brain)
+・Visualization of cell populations or other structures (e.g. blood vessels, plaques) and sub-cellular structures (e.g. cell nuclei) in giant tissues (e.g. mouse half-brain)

 # Concept